 Once you have email marketing systems and processes in your startup, you can start to make tactical improvements to optimise your results.
 For example, as a new company you may struggle with deliverability issues as email providers won’t know whether to trust your emails or not.
 If you are using a branded email to contact your email subscribers, ensure you have the right DMARC settings in place and consider obtaining a BIMI record.
 If you are not using a branded email then ensure the contents of your email don’t include spammy keywords.
 Since the majority of emails are opened on mobile devices, it is also important to ensure your email subject line, email template and email messages are responsive and mobile friendly.
 To ensure the effectiveness of your email marketing, your landing pages and website pages should be mobile friendly too which will also benefit your startup SEO efforts.
 Finally, to increase your likelihood of obtaining new customers and generate new business for your startup, ensure your emails are tailored to your contact list and that you have as few generic emails as possible.
 People are more likely to respond to an email addressed to them as opposed to email@example.com.

 This guide has shared an email marketing strategy which will allow entrepreneurs to send effective emails from day one.
-A holistic marketing strategy should also consider other channels such as SEO and social media which can also help startups build their subscriber lists.
+A holistic marketing strategy should also consider predictive marketing, SEO and social media which can also help startups build their subscriber lists.
 Finding a social media intern to help you with your email marketing can be a great option for early-stage founders.
 To ensure you have the right legals in place, book a demo today!

 The opinions on this page are for general information purposes only and do not constitute legal advice on which you should rely.